 Remote Session Plugin

 Broadcast to the PC position and

-The plugin allows to use any objects in the scene, including all blueprints, cameras, etc. and move them in real-time in the game scene using the Virtual App, which transfers the movement and rotation data of an Android device in space.
+The plugin allows to use of any objects in the scene, including all blueprints, cameras, etc., and moving them in real-time in the game scene using the Virtual App, which transfers the movement and rotation data of an Android device in space.